 Motor vehicle design, vehicle construction, and the speed of impact are primary reasons that so many people die or suffer significant injuries in a side impact crash.
 Specifically, the space between the driver (or passenger) and the intruding vehicle is so small — and because side impact crashes occur so rapidly — it is difficult to design vehicles that can adequately protect against this type of collision, especially for the passenger side.

-If you or a loved one has been injured in a side impact collision in the Fort Lauderdale area, you may face a challenging future.
+You may face a challenging future if you or a loved one has been injured in a side impact collision in the Fort Lauderdale area.

-Depending on the nature of your injuries, you may require extensive medical care and rehabilitation.
+You may require extensive medical care and rehabilitation depending on the nature of your injuries.
 If your injuries prevent you from returning to work, you may lack the resources to pay for your medical care or support your family.

 However, you do have options for compensation.
 Because Florida is a no-fault state, you must first recover compensation from your own insurer.
 Once you have exhausted your personal injury protection (PIP) coverage, you can file against the other driver.